pederan/Parallax-ImageScroll/README.md

 ### Touch

 The effect is not very smooth on a touch device.
 You could therefore present the user with a fallback version, which displays the images with no parallax effect.
-You can do so checking for touch (e.g. with Modernizr) and set dynamic options to adjust to this.
+You can do so by checking for touch (e.g. with Modernizr) and set dynamic options to adjust to this.
 ```javascript
 var touch = Modernizr.touch;
 $('.img-holder').imageScroll({